 Retail Site Selection Mapping

-Maptitude makes it easy to use maps to analyze and understand the best locations for retail site selection, hotel site selection, or any other facility placement problem.
+Maptitude makes it easy to use maps to analyse and understand the best locations for retail site selection, hotel site selection, or any other facility placement problem.
 Maptitude is a powerful combination of site mapping software and geographic data that provides everything that you need to make informed decisions.

 GIS in Retail Site Selection Process